 We are the type of road warriors that like to stay in one spot for a month or more to figure a place out.
 We learn about the people, the sights, and the opportunities for the kids to become a regular somewhere.
 We found that we also save money when we are not always traveling because the cost at places is less for a whole month as opposed to weekly or daily rates.
 And you save money on gas!

 Workamping at Kamp Klamath in California the Redwoods during our first summer on the bus.
 We had a spot away from other RVers, Full Hook-Ups, local attraction discounts, free laundry, free BBQ on Saturday, food from the garden we would help tend, and a store discount.
 The cost was us working four to five hour days in the office/store.
-We oversaw reservations, selling items from the small store on-site, RV escorts, and simple store/office
+We oversaw reservations, selling items from the small store on-site, RV escorts, and simple store/office cleaning duties.

 In the spirit of saving money, let us not forget about the FREE places that most already know about, but why not list them here too?
-Places like BLM land truck stop or free place is available and how far are you from it?”
+Places like BLM land truck stop or free place are available and how far are you from it?”
 Great Question!
 Technology has come a long way helping those of us who live a life of traveling!

 I mostly use the two aforementioned apps while plotting the course to our destination before we head out, as well as during travel.
-TruckerPath will have up to date information on if there are spaces available at rest areas, truck stops, and parking lots (i.e. Walmart, Home Depot, etc.) as long as people are using the app.
+TruckerPath will have up-to-date information on if there are spaces available at rest areas, truck stops, and parking lots (i.e. Walmart, Home Depot, etc.) as long as people are using the app.

 FreeCampsites.net app links you to their website and shows a map of places people have personally used and reviewed to camp or park for a free or small fee.
 Lots of BLM land, state land, parking lots, truck stops, etc. Use the tools at your fingertips to make traveling less stressful!